Sarah Sellers: Personal life

-Sellers' full-time job is as a certified registered nurse anesthetist (CRNA) in a Tucson-based hospital.
+Sellers' full-time job is as a certified registered nurse anesthetist (CRNA), working for Southern Arizona Anesthesia Services in Tucson, Arizona.
 Her husband is a resident orthopedic surgeon.
 They lived in Tucson, Arizona until moved to Ogden, Utah.
 Blake, and Sarah have two daughters - Emery (2021) and Brynn (2023 – 9 months before 2024 United States Olympic trials (marathon)).
 Sister-in-law, Natalie Callister, raced the 2024 United States Olympic trials (marathon) and finished 109th in the Trials.